tommililja/Farse/README.md

     |> Result.defaultWith failwith
 ```

-It can also be run asynchronously from a `Stream`:
+We can also parse a `Stream` asynchronously:

 ```fsharp
 task {